Growing older with cystic fibrosis

 When the Trust began in 1964, people with cystic fibrosis would be lucky to live past five years old.
-Now half of those with the condition in the UK will live to celebrate their 40th birthday, and a baby born with the condition today can expect to live even longer.
+Now, according to the UK Cystic Fibrosis Registry Annual Report for 2016, half of those with the condition in the UK will live to celebrate their 47th birthday, and a baby born with the condition today can expect to live even longer.

 As the result of significant improvements in treatment, standards of care and basic understanding of cystic fibrosis, there are now more adults than children with the condition.
 We believe that we can reach the day when everyone born with cystic fibrosis can live a life unlimited by their condition.